Jordan Kyrou to be sidelined tonight: all bets are off - Dose.ca

 – Lou Korac (@lkorac10) November 6, 2025

-Some think Kyrou is having a good start to the season, while others believe the forward is struggling and deserves a message from his coach.
+Some think Kyrou is off to a good start (eight points in 14 games), while others think the forward is struggling and deserves a message from his coach.

 Is this the start of a storm?
 Will Pavel Buchnevich be next?
 It's hard to say at the moment, because it's such recent news.